5 from 21 votes

 A slice of pecan pie on a plate served with a fork.

-And if you’re on a roll with healthier holiday treats, you might also love my healthy sweet potato casserole or these pumpkin bars—perfect alongside this pecan pie for a holiday feast!
+And if you’re on a roll with healthier holiday treats, you might also love my healthy sweet potato casserole or these pumpkin bars.
+Perfect alongside this pecan pie for a holiday feast!

-Why You’ll Love This Recipe
+Why I Love This Pecan Pie

 Ingredients Needed